 - implement a frequent cleaning and sanitizing of booths and utensils used at the booth

-- Markets must discontinue all food sampling activities, including by the glass sales of wine or other alcohols.
+- Food sampling activities, including by the glass sales of wine or other alcohols are not allowed.

 - Markets must cancel activities that promote gatherings, such as demonstrations.

 - Market vendors selling ready-to-eat foods must package foods into closed take-away containers or brown bags and post signs advising customers to comply with physical distancing requirements.

 - Markets must implement enhanced frequency of cleaning and disinfection of high touch surfaces within the market.